ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 This adapter, available in the `caliban-tapir` dependency which has the same 3 methods `makeHttpService`, `makeHttpUploadService` and `makeWebSocketService`.

 The main differences between these and the methods from the built-in adapters is that they return one or several tapir `ServerEndpoint`, which you can then pass to a tapir interpreter.
 The returned `ServerEndpoint` use `RIO[R, *]` as an effect type, but you can easily transform it to another effect type.
-A helper `convertHttpEndpointToFuture` allows converting the effect type to a scala `Future` (this is used in the Akka and Play interpreters).
+A helper `convertHttpEndpointToFuture` allows converting the effect type to a scala `Future` (this is used in the Akka, Pekko, and Play interpreters).